Samsung/tizen-docs/docs/application/native/guides/app-management/tidl.md

 >**Note**
 Returned type should be ‘void’
 Keyword ‘out’ is not allowed
-Regarded as a type in methods (Can’t be used in ‘struct’ type)
+Regarded as a type in methods (Cannot be used in ‘struct’ type)

 **Example**
 ```csharp